dummy-ilh/MINE/Regression/LR/Ch07_Diagnostics_Residual_Analysis.md

 Internally studentized residuals have a subtle flaw: $s$ (used in the denominator) was computed **using** every point, including the one you're checking — if point $i$ is a genuine outlier, it inflates $s$ itself, making its own studentized residual look artificially smaller than it should ("the outlier hides its own effect on the ruler used to measure it").

+**Plain-English version of the flaw:** Imagine you're trying to measure how unusually tall someone is, but you calculate "average height" using a group that *includes* that very tall person.
+Their own height drags the average (and the spread) upward, making them look *less* unusual than they really are, relative to everyone else.
+That's exactly what happens with $s$ in the internal studentized residual — a genuine outlier partially "covers its own tracks" by inflating the very yardstick used to judge it.

 The fix: refit the model **excluding** point $i$, get a residual standard error $s_{(i)}$ that doesn't include point $i$'s influence, and use that instead:

 $$ t_i = \frac{e_i}{s_{(i)}\sqrt{1-h_{ii}}} $$

+**In plain words:** instead of measuring someone's height against a group average that includes them, you kick them out of the room first, calculate the average *without* them, and then measure how unusual they are relative to everyone else.
+That's a fairer test.

 Refitting $n$ separate models by hand would be tedious, but there's a shortcut formula that avoids literally refitting: